[ KARC logo ]

 4. Repeater to Internet to some other repeater (via touch-tones on your transceiver)

-I'd appreciate any feedback you may have, such as if EchoLink is causing a problem on the repeater, or it hangs up or something.
+" I'd appreciate any feedback you may have, such as if EchoLink is causing a problem on the repeater, or it hangs up or something.
 If you hear it connected but nobody using it, it should time-out.
 If not, try closing the link with #.
-Send me an e-mail, call me on 146.94."
+Send me an e-mail to any member of the club executive."

 Need a program to save all you audio settings for the each of the different programs that you run, for example SSTV, EchoLink, PSK31, etc, then check out QuickMix.